 What is a Milnor Fibration?

 So now to the real meat of the topic.
-When you read the title of this article, you probably wondered what a Milnor fibration is.
+When you read the title of this article, you probably wondered what a milnor fibration is.
 Perhaps you googled it and found that wikipedia page, or maybe even this pdf.
-Together they actually give a pretty good basis for defining the subject, and here I hope to give you an intuitive understanding of how particular Milnor fibers are constructed, and how their resulting visualizations behave.
-(Note: If you’re not familiar with the -sphere in , you might want to read my [stereographic projection] post first.)
+Together they actually give a pretty good basis for defining the subject, which is more generally a milnor map, and here I hope to give you an intuitive understanding of how particular milnor maps are constructed, and how their resulting visualizations behave.

 First, I think it is best to define the skeleton of the construction.
 For my purposes, I will be restricting my attention to mappings from .
-The Milnor fibration is a map
+The comprehensive mapping looks like this:

-where is a knot in which we will define precisely in a moment.
-We consider as a subset of , and thus can refer to .
-Additionally, this will have radius which we can worry about specifying later.
-A particular Milnor map will rely on a complex polynomial
+conveniently lies in , so we can refer to Additionally, this will have radius which we can worry about specifying later.
+A particular milnor map will rely on a complex polynomial

-where We will see the effects of the choice of these variables later.
-Now, we should define a special set and the knot :
+where We will see the effects of the choice of these variables are later.
+Now, we should define a special set and a relevant subset ,

+Ah, would cause problems as when , is undefined.
 So where are the ‘fibers’ that were mentioned in the title?
 And, after all, where is the visualization opportunity?
-The graph of is -dimensional, and thus beyond the reach of current printing technology.
+It seems that is working with a 4D input from , which by itself is beyond the reach of current printing technology.

 Consider a point .
-The fiber over is just .
-This preimage is in , but we can use stereographic projection to get a physical glimpse of it!
-Additionally, we can project into along with the fibers.
-The knot acts like a ‘binding’ for the fibered ‘pages’ that wrap around it.
+The fibers that we want are in fact .
+This preimage is in four dimensional , but we can use stereographic projection from to get a physical glimpse of it!
+Additionally, we can project into 3D along with the fibers. acts like a ‘binding’ for the fibered ‘pages’ that wrap around it.
 This kind of fibration is appropriately called an ‘open book decomposition.’

-My models are created using the following maps (a summarization of the above process):
+My models are created using the following equations as basis (a summarization of the above process):